AnnoPref — make saving SharedPreferences easier

 }

-Currently, the AnnoPref supports the same supported types of SharedPreferences
+Currently, AnnoPref supports the same types as the SharedPreferences